Here’s a popular question we hear all the time: How does legal marijuana affect child custody?

 When many people think of marijuana smokers, rightly or wrongly, they often picture a burned-out dude sitting on a couch, surrounded by a haze of smoke, plowing through a giant tub of cheese puffs.

 Child custody cases can be tense and hostile to begin with.
-If the issue is hotly contested between you and your soon-to-be-ex, it’s possible there will be mud-slinging involved.
+If the issue is hotly contested between you and your ex, it’s possible there will be mud-slinging involved.